bahmoudd/arch-install-guide/README.md

 ## Latest changes

- - **Release 2024-11-01**
-   - Moved chaotic aur subheading to extras section
-   - Guide now uses CC BY-SA license
-   - There are now breaks between subheadings in the extras section for clarity
-   - Moved yay subheading towards the top of the extras section
+ - **Minor Release 2024-11-09**
+   - Fixed a few spelling errors
+   - The images used in window_managers.md are now larger and of higher resolution

 **Full Changelog**: https://github.com/bahmoudd/arch-install-guide/releases